buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Though generally neutral, lizardfolk' \*\*s standoffish nature, their strenuous rejection of the *gifts* of civilization, and their legendary ferocity in battle cause them to be misjudged by most humanoids.
 These traits stem from good reasons, however, as their low reproduction rate is unmatched among warm-blooded humanoids, and if tribes didn' \*\*t defend their swampy territories to the last breath they' \*\*d soon find themselves overwhelmed by mammalian hordes.
 As for their propensity to consume the bodies of dead friends and enemies alike, practical lizardfolk are quick to point out that life is hard in the swamp, and nothing should go to waste.

 The lizardfolk presented here live in swampy environments.
-Lizardfolk tribes can live just as well in other environments, but as speed they gain Climb 5 meters instead of Swim.
+Lizardfolk tribes can live just as well in other environments, but for their speed they gain Climb 5 meters instead of Swim.

 ### Lootdead